MinBZK/logboek-dataverwerkingen/sections/02-architectuur/04-flows.md

 sequenceDiagram
     participant A as Applicatie
     participant L as Logboek
-    Note over A, L: Dataverwerking in Applicatie A->>+L: Schrijf logregel in Logboek
+    Note over A: Dataverwerking in Applicatie
+    A->>+L: Schrijf logregel in Logboek
     L-->>-A: ack
 ```